Createdd/Writing/2020/articles/mlApiCovid.md

 - **pandas** for transforming the dataset and
 -  **sklearn** for machine learning

-For the following sub headings please check out the jupyter notebook for more details:
+For the following subheadings please check out the Jupyter notebook for more details:
 - https://github.com/Createdd/ml_api_covid/blob/master/development/predict_covid.ipynb

 ![](../assets/mlApiCovid_2020-09-26-16-15-27.png)